sayansaha934/insights_dashboard/README.md

 - Sales timestamps simulate activity spikes and lulls
 - Support ticket sentiments are sampled from realistic score distributions

-Two scripts handle this:

-- `generate_data.py`: Creates CSVs using Faker and logic
-- `ingest_to_db.py`: Loads CSVs into SQLite with schema constraints

-This approach ensures testability, repeatability, and easy extension.

 ---
 ## 🔄 Data Pipeline: Table Overview